 Facebook Business is Facebook’s form of PPC.
 It’s incredibly user-friendly for advertisers, and it’s so affordable that even brand-new startups can use it.

-Facebook is renowned for offering all of the data it collects on its users.
+Facebook is renowned for offering all the data it collects on its users.
 That includes age, gender, location, job, income, hobbies, and more.

 So instead of targeting keywords (like Bing and Google), Facebook targets interests and demographics.